Predictions for the Leptonic Dirac CP-Violating Phase: Introduction

-As has been discussed extensively in the literature, the form of this sum rule (and the analogous sum rule for models with a $1-3$ charged lepton rotation) is quite striking in that it depends on just one model parameter, $(s_{12}^{\nu})^2$, and functions of the three observable mixing angles.
+in which $c_{ij}=\cos\theta_{ij}$, $s_{ij}=\sin\theta_{ij}$, $t_{ij} = \tan\theta_{ij}$, and primed letters represent the corresponding trigonometric functions of twice the argument, e.g., $s'_{ij}=\sin(2\theta_{ij})$.
+As discussed extensively in the literature, the form of this sum rule (and the analogous sum rule for models with a $1-3$ charged lepton rotation) is quite striking in that it depends on just one model parameter, $(s_{12}^{\nu})^2$, and functions of the three observable mixing angles.
 This in turn has led to numerous studies of the posterior probability density function of $\cos\delta$ for a given $(s^\nu_{12})^2$, using the results of global fit data for the distributions of the lepton mixing angles as inputs.
 These results can provide guidance as to the precision needed in the determination of $\delta$ at current and forthcoming neutrino experiments to provide some degree of discriminating power in the theory space of possible models of lepton mixing.